JohanChristianJespersen/KTB1-mRNA/README.md

     - _Final_sinus_ -

 2. **Scripts**
-    - _T_101_ - Script for simulating Tank T-101 in the process.
+    - _T_101_ - Buffer tank: Script for simulating Tank T-101 in the process.
-    - _T_205_ - Script for simulating Tank T-205 in the process.
+    - _T_205_ - Buffer tank: Script for simulating Tank T-205 in the process.
-    - _T_302_ - Script for simulating Tank T-302 in the process.
+    - _T_302_ - Buffer tank: Script for simulating Tank T-302 in the process.
-    - _T_402_ - Script for simulating Tank T-402 in the process.
+    - _T_402_ - Buffer tank: Script for simulating Tank T-402 in the process.
-    - _T_501_ - Script for simulating Tank T-501 in the process.
+    - _T_501_ - Buffer tank: Script for simulating Tank T-501 in the process.
     -  M-101 - Dynamic mixer: Script for simulating the mixer in the process.

 # Installation and Usage